Cécile Laborde is the Nuffield Professor of Political Theory at the University of Oxford, and a Fellow of the British Academy.

-She has published 5 monographs and has written articles in major journals of political science and political theory.
-She is notably the author of Pluralist Thought and the State in Britain and France and Critical Republicanism.
-The Hijab Controversy in Political Philosophy (OUP 2008).
-Her last monograph, Liberalism’s Religion, is forthcoming with Harvard University Press in 2017.
+She has published 5 monographs and has written articles in major journals of political science and political philosophy.
+She is notably the author of Pluralist Thought and the State in Britain and France (2000), Critical Republicanism.
+The Hijab Controversy in Political Philosophy (2008) and Liberalism’s Religion (2017).

 Cécile Laborde is the convenor of the Nuffield political theory workshop.